Last Updated on January 17, 2025

 Kotilingeshwara Temple (Karnataka)

-Popular for being the largest Shiv Linga temple in the world this holy shrine of Lord Shiva is one of the prime attractions of Karnataka.
-The name ‘Koti’ can literally be translated into crore which was the amount of money that went into making this temple.
-The massively towering linga stands at an astounding height of 108 feet and is surrounded by lakhs of small lingas.
-The premise here also includes a structure of Nandi the bull that is installed on a platform here which is also 60 feet in length.
-You will be able to truly experience the positive and spiritual vibes of Lord Shiva.
+Popular for being the largest Shiv Linga temple in the world, this holy shrine of Lord Shiva is one of the prime attractions of Karnataka.
+The name ‘Koti’ can literally be translated to ‘crore’, which represents the amount of money that went into making this temple.
+The massively towering Linga stands at an astounding height of 108 feet and is surrounded by lakhs of small Lingas.
+The premises here also include a structure of Nandi, the bull, installed on a platform, which is 60 feet in length.
+You will truly experience the positive and spiritual vibes of Lord Shiva here.

 Best Time to Visit – October – March